Frequently Asked Questions

 Experience the true UMKC lifestyle by staying in a residence hall the night before Orientation.
-The cost is $25 per person; linens are provided.
+This option is only available during our June and July Orientation sessions.
+The cost is $25 per person.
+Basic linens are provided.
 Room fees are billed directly to the student's UMKC account and will be reflected on the first billing statement.

 If you want to spend the night in a residence hall, mark the box on the online form when you register for your Orientation.
 Note that requests for overnight accommodations must be made at least five days prior to the Orientation date.
 Once registered, UMKC staff will contact you directly with details.

 To help you plan, please review the following procedures: